Photo by: Dineo Dowd

 Learn Trail conditions:

-• Before setting out, check Trail Conditions or choose the Trail Conditions layer on our Hiker Resource Map to learn about high water, closures, logging, or other situations of which you should be aware.
+• Before setting out, check the Trail Alerts Dashboard or choose the Trail Alerts layer on our Hiker Resource Map to learn about high water, closures, logging, or other situations of which you should be aware.

 • It’s also a good idea to consult with the local chapter coordinator in the area where you’ll be hiking for other insights on current local conditions.